 I have spoken to many people who suffer with the same fears about public speaking.
 You’d be amazed how many senior people in organizations suffer with anxiety related to this, and its an ongoing battle because its part of their job.
 Speaking one-on-one, at trade-shows, networking, workshops, answering questions–you name any other situation where speaking passionately to convey my message is required–I thoroughly enjoy and invite (and thankfully is what I do 99.9% of the time).

-Do it now, while you are young and just starting your career, develop the skill of speaking publicly
+Do it now, develop the skill of speaking publicly

 Are you in?
 Lets do it together, you are never too young or too old to develop new skills.
 What’s surprising is how common this is.
-I thought everyone had this figured out except me, but that couldn’t be further from the truth, so lets do this!
-I will arrange a workshop locally depending on numbers and interest.
+I thought everyone had this figured out except me, but that couldn’t be further from the truth.

 Have you lived with fear of public speaking in your career and life in general?
 Sharing stories and allowing students and grads to hear first hand how important this is to overcome is helpful, no matter what point in your career.
-Please leave a comment or email me if you would like to join us.
+Please leave a comment or email me.

 *Warren Buffett quote is from the Becoming Warren Buffett HBO Documentary